 considered a breach of the Stanford Honor Code and be handled

-letter from the Office of Accessible Education.
-Once
+with the Office of Accessible Education (OAE).

-you have done so, please let the instructor know as
+you have done so, please let

 soon as possible so that proper accommodations can be

-For accommodations on exams, your instructor
+made.
+For accommodations on exams,

 prior to the exam.
 Otherwise, we may not have

 If you are involved in a sport which may require you